google/WebFundamentals/src/_langs/en/updates/2015-07-22-rotationAngle-and-touchRadius.markdown

 of their fingertip, but rather frequently press the screen like they are giving the police a fingerprint.
 Without the `rotationAngle` you would simple get how wide and how tall the touch gesture was.
-With the `rotationAngle`, you get 90 degrees of rotation (0 being vertical and 90 being horizontal).Why only 90 degrees?
+With the `rotationAngle`, you get 90 degrees of rotation (0 being vertical and 90 being horizontal).
+Why only 90 degrees?
 You only need the 90 degrees because as you move past those angles the `radiusX` and `radiusY` will change to accomodate.

-The cool thing about this is that the contact area of the user's finger changes as they vary the degree of pressure of their finger on the screen.
+Another cool thing about this is that the contact area of the user's finger changes as they vary the degree of pressure of their finger on the screen.
 It is not a direct replacement for `force`, but you can distinguish between light brushes on the screen because they will have a smaller surface area than a harder press.